 He is a traditional chap, married with one son and two daughters – not counting six children outside wedlock! ;> He loved guiding Debra Messing and hopes to have the chance to guide Antonio Banderas.
 He tries to resist eating too much – his favourite meal is Nshima with Bream.
 Quentino believes we are on earth to do good things!

 Miyaze had strict parents and her mother was the greatest influence during a childhood in Kabwe.
 Miyaze always loved reading and remembers her first day in school fondly.
 English was her favourite subject and she would love to meet Barack Obama.
-Miyaze has two little girls and a loving husband who took her to the banks of the Zambezi on their first date.
+Miyaze has three little girls and a loving husband who took her to the banks of the Zambezi on their first date.
 She particularly enjoys the marketing aspects of her job in reservations and her friends often mention her cheerful personality.
 We are here to live life to the fullest and Miyaze intends to do just that!

 Chande started in 1998 with TEX (Tongabezi Expeditions) when TEX was mainly mobile safaris.
 Then in 1999 he joined the main lodge as a senior guide.
 He loves engineering an itinerary that results in a life enriching experience for his guests.
 He is very interested in nature conservation and is a facilitator at the LTA for Guiding & Communication.
 Chande is also a keen member of the Zambian wildlife conservation, Archaeological & Zoological clubs.
 He loves reading and is an excellent birder, with an extensive knowledge of all our Fauna & Flora.
 Chande is married with six children.
 The eldest is 24 years old and the youngest only three.